rtoal/ple/docs/reinforcement/js.md

 1. Name all the falsy values in JavaScript.

-1. How do you determing the type of an expression at runtime?
+1. How do you determine the type of an expression at runtime?

 1. When should you use `let` and when should you use `const`?